 You can read more about this option at ultrasonic denture cleaners.

-If your dentures are still quite stained after you have tried everything I've already recommended, your best bet is to get some new dentures made with whiter teeth.
+To be honest, if your dentures are still quite stained after you have tried everything I've already recommended, your best bet is to get some new dentures made with whiter teeth.

 But if you're short of time, and you want to try to whiten the teeth up for a special occasion, here's a run-down of how to whiten dentures for a last-ditch attempt.